mfbz/rift-js/docs/specs.md

 **Solution:**

 - All `rift://` URIs must resolve to **`https://` URLs only**
-- Harpoon will reject or warn on insecure origins
+- The wallet will reject or warn on insecure origins

 ### CORS and Cross-Origin Access